Veterans Benefits: A Tool for Financial Planning

 Education

-GI Bill benefits can expire if service ended before Jan.
+Also, GI Bill benefits can expire if service ended before Jan.
 1, 2013.
-For those veterans, benefits expire 15 years after last separation from active duty.
+For those veterans, benefits expire 15 years after their last separation from active duty.
 If service ended after Jan.
 1, 2013, the benefits won’t expire due to the Forever GI Bill that went into law in August of 2017.

 VA Home Loans